A Celebration of the Camphill Movement

 Foreword by Sir John Tavener

-Breathtakingly beautiful, Shaping the Flame captures the heart and soul of the Camphill Movement.
+Shaping the Flame is both a celebration and a journey, capturing the heart and soul of the Camphill Movement.
 There aren’t words, at least not in my command, that really convey the immediacy of Life or the depth of Beauty recorded here in image, verse and prose — you’ll really need to see it for yourself.
-I can say that it brought tears to my eyes and joy to my heart; and, rekindled a sense of hope that I didn’t even know had been lying dormant for a while.
+I can say that it brought tears to my eyes, joy to my heart and rekindled a sense of hope that I didn’t even know had been lying dormant for a while.

 In our opinion, the work of Karl König (founder of the Camphill Movement) and the Camphill Villages throughout the world are the warm heartbeat of the goals of Anthroposophy: Shaping the Flame is like still, crystaline water, reflecting it back into the world.